gardener/gardener/docs/concepts/operator.md

 This webhook handler mutates the `Garden` resource on `CREATE`/`UPDATE`/`DELETE` operations.
 Simple defaulting is performed via [standard CRD defaulting](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#defaulting).
 However, more advanced defaulting is hard to express via these means and is performed by this webhook handler.

+## Using Garden Runtime Cluster As Seed Cluster

+In production scenarios, you probably wouldn't use the Kubernetes cluster running `gardener-operator` and the Gardener control plane (called "runtime cluster") as seed cluster at the same time.
+However, such setup is technically possible and might simplify certain situations (e.g., development, evaluation, ...).

+If the runtime cluster is a seed cluster at the same time, [`gardenlet`'s `Seed` controller](./gardenlet.md#seed-controller) will not manage the components which were already deployed (and reconciled) by `gardener-operator`.
+As of today, this applies to:

+- `gardener-resource-manager`
+- `vpa-{admission-controller,recommender,updater}`
+- `hvpa-controller` (when `HVPA` feature gate is enabled)
+- `etcd-druid`
+- `istio` control-plane
+- `nginx-ingress-controller`

+Those components are so-called "seed system components".
+In addition, there are a few observability components:

+- `fluent-operator`
+- `fluent-bit`
+- `vali`
+- `plutono`
+- `kube-state-metrics`

+As all of these components are managed by `gardener-operator` in this scenario, the `gardenlet` just skips them.

+> ℹ️ There is no need to configure anything - the `gardenlet` will automatically detect when its seed cluster is the garden runtime cluster at the same time.

+⚠️ Note that such setup requires that you upgrade the versions of `gardener-operator` and `gardenlet` in lock-step.
+Otherwise, you might experience unexpected behaviour or issues with your seed or shoot clusters.

 ## Credentials Rotation